-I was 6 weeks pregnant when Ovuline created its maternity policy.
+I was 6 weeks pregnant when Ovia created its maternity policy.
 The company was just over two years old, and I was the first team member to become pregnant on the job.
-When the time came, we wanted to create a policy that would enable all employees at Ovuline to have healthy, fulfilling birth experiences consistent with our company values.
+When the time came, we wanted to create a policy that would enable all employees at Ovia to have healthy, fulfilling birth experiences consistent with our company values.
 It was my hope that our program could be an inspiration and model to other employers who would looking to better support women and families.

 Parental leave, not maternity leave

 Each family is different, in composition and caregiving responsibilities.
 But most companies have maternity policies that assume a “traditional” two parent household where mom takes care of the infant.
 We wanted a policy that accommodated every family, grounded in the beliefs that all parents are caregivers and that the weeks after birth are important for building a family bond as well as the physical recovery of the mother.
 We want all of our team members to enjoy this incredible time.

 I’m not the first to say that parental leave policies in the US are embarrassing.
 With no mandated parental leave at the federal level, the US trails behind other countries like the UK, which guarantees 40 weeks, to Vietnam and Ireland offering 26 weeks, to Mexico and Iran offering 12 weeks.
 Only 21% of organizations in the US offer paid maternity leave, and only 22% offer family leave above the required federal FMLA leave, according to a poll by the Society for Human Resource Management.